Bick95/beliefmaker/logical_background.md

 $$(M, s) \models Cϕ$$  iff $$(M, t) \models ϕ$$ for all $$t$$ such that $$(s, t)$$ is in the transitive closure of the union of the accessibility relations $$R$$.

-Our project _beliefmaker_ shows how, by removing agents from a Kripke model, a formula can become generally and/or commonly believed in that model.
+Our project _beliefmaker_ shows how, by removing agents from a pointed Kripke model, a formula can become generally and/or commonly believed in that model.
 This process is outlined using a concrete example, which describes how an initial group whose members have diverse beliefs regarding COVID-19 can come, upon exclusion of members, to generally/commonly believe in a conspiracy theory.